altocodenl/tagaway/readme.md

 - hashdel:USERNAME:PROVIDER (set): contains hashes of the pivs deleted by an user, to check for repetition when re-importing files that were deleted.
 The hashed quantity is `ID:MODIFIED_TIME`.
 This field is not in use yet.

-- hashids:HASH (set): contains a list of piv ids that have the given HASH
+- hashid:HASH (set): contains a list of piv ids that have the given HASH

 - raceConditionHash:USERNAME:HASH (string): contains the id of a piv currently being uploaded by the user, to serve as a check to avoid a race condition between simultaneous uploads of pivs with identical content.